djangodeployment/django-deployment-book/06-gunicorn.rst

 ``systemctl``.
 You can't manage your service with an ``/etc/init.d`` script, because we haven't created any such script (and it would have been very tedious to do so, which is why we preferred to use supervisor before we had systemd).
-For nginx and apache2, all three ways are available, because most services packaged with the operating system are still managed with init scripts, and systemd has a backwards compatible way of dealing with such scripts.
+For nginx and Apache, all three ways are available, because most services packaged with the operating system are still managed with init scripts, and systemd has a backwards compatible way of dealing with such scripts.
 In future versions of Debian and